 SAN FRANCISCO - A California federal judge on Nov.
 28 agreed to send a class complaint alleging false promotion of cleaning and personal care products as "natural" back to state court after the lead plaintiff amends his complaint to clarify that the scope of the class is limited to California residents (Carlo Labrado v.
 Method Products, PBC, No. 16-5905, N.D.
 Calif.; 2016 U.S. Dist.
 LEXIS 163718).

-SACRAMENTO, Calif. - A California federal magistrate judge on July 14 dismissed claims asserted by a borrower against a loan servicer but granted him leave to amend his claim for violation of the Real Estate Settlement Procedures Act (RESPA) and to pursue a claim under California's unfair competition law (UCL) (Frank Malifrando v.
-Real Time Resolutions Inc., et. al., No. 2:16-cv-0223, E.D.
+SACRAMENTO, Calif. - A California federal magistrate judge on Nov.
+29 partially granted a loan servicer's motion to dismiss claims for fraudulent misrepresentation but allowed part of a borrower's claim for violation of the Real Estate Settlement Procedures Act (RESPA) to proceed (Frank Malifrando v.
+Real Time Resolutions Inc., et al., No. 2:16-cv-0223, E.D.
 Calif.; 2016 U.S. Dist.
-LEXIS 91739).
+LEXIS 164497).